hxlxmjxbbxs/shadowshell/README.md

 <h2> about </h2>

- This is a custom payload generator for Powershell that helps avoid detection by Windows Defender
+ This is a custom payload generator for powershell that helps avoid detection by Windows Defender

  1) dependencies